riverbed/Riverbed-Community-Toolkit/NetProfiler/Cisco-ACI_Integration/README.md

 ## Limitations
 1. The current model only handles one Cisco ACI Tenant.
 The model could be extended to support multiple tenants with separate Host Group Types per Tenant, for instance.
-2. The mechanism only supports creating Host Groups in one NetProfiler and/or one AppResponse; it should support multiple instances of AppResponse at least and also support Portal as this can be used to manage HG defintions on multiple AppResponse instances.
+2. The mechanism only supports creating Host Groups in one NetProfiler and/or one AppResponse; it should support multiple instances of AppResponse at least and also support Portal as this can be used to manage HG definitions across multiple AppResponse instances.

 ## Troubleshooting
 1. Make sure that the containers are up and running
-2. Make sure there really are endpoints defined in the APIC for the scripts to discover (the Cisco ACI sanbdbox is often empty!)
+2. Make sure there really are endpoints defined in the APIC for the scripts to discover (the Cisco ACI sandbox is often empty!)
 2. Make sure the access information and credentials are correct for the APIC
-3. Make sure the access information and credentials are correct for the NetProfiler - note that the OAuth tokens expire so will need renewing at some point
+3. Make sure the access information and credentials are correct for the NetProfiler and/or AppResponse - note that the OAuth tokens expire so will need renewing at some point
 4. If there are Python errors make sure that nothing is installed that is not compatible with the old version of Python used by the ACI toolkit (Python version 2.7)

 ## Reference